-Staying Healthy
+Staying Healthy and Safe

-We are living out in the bush, and share the Mpala campus with many wonderful creatures.
-There are some snakes, scorpions and spiders around - to avoid bites, don't walk around barefoot, and check your shoes and clothing before putting them on.
+We are living in the bush, and share the Mpala campus with many wonderful creatures.
+There are some snakes, scorpions and spiders around.
+To avoid bites, don't walk around barefoot, and check your shoes and clothing before putting them on.

 The ring road that circles campus is a great place for walking or jogging.
 However, please alert the security staff in the control room before you go out, and never walk or jog on the ring road after dark.
+Note that the ring road is only available for walking and jogging from 6am to 6pm.